Ryeberg

 2) She Might Have Loved Him Once But That Was Long Ago

 Oh, but wait a second.
-That was 2003.
-These days you may want to do your shelling elsewhere.
+That was until 2003.
+After that, you did your shelling elsewhere.

 Pelicans on Grande Terre Island, Gulf of Mexico (May, 2010)

-Deepwater Horizon, the British Petroleum off-shore drilling rig that exploded on April 20, killing eleven men, to this day hasn’t stopped pumping oil into the Gulf.
+Deepwater Horizon, the British Petroleum off-shore drilling rig that exploded on April 20, 2010, killing eleven men, kept on pumping oil into the Gulf for almost three months straight!

-Pelicans are not the only creatures bearing the consequences.
-The entire ecosystem is in peril, from tubeworms to endangered Western Bluefin Tuna.
+Pelicans were not the only creatures that bore the consequences.
+The entire ecosystem was affected, from tubeworms to endangered Western Bluefin Tuna.
 And don’t forget about the men and women in the Gulf tourist and seafood industries.

 3) Who’s to Blame?
 I Haven’t Drawn a Conclusion

-The recipient of the world’s rage has been BP CEO Tony Hayward.
-This month’s Ryeberg playlist had to include a compilation of his obfuscations during testimony to the House Energy & Commerce Subcommittee on Oversight & Investigations.
+The recipient of the world’s rage was BP CEO Tony Hayward.
+Here he is facing up to Chairman Henry Waxman during testimony to the House Energy & Commerce Subcommittee on Oversight & Investigations.

 Ben Craw, “Tony Hayward Testifying” (June 17, 2010)